vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/05/031_kRtyApariharaNam/_index.md

 +++
 ## Comment
 Not found (except vs. 12) in Pāipp.
 Not noticed in Vāit.
-The hymn is reckoned as belonging in the kṛtyā gaṇa or krtyāpratiharaṇa gaṇa (see note to Kāuç.
-39. 7), and it is quoted with several other hymns in Kāuç.
+The hymn is reckoned as belonging in the kṛtyā gaṇa or krtyāpratiharaṇa gaṇa (see note to Kāuś.
+39. 7), and it is quoted with several other hymns in Kāuś.
 39. 7, in a ceremony for counteracting magic.

 ## Translations